 This website does not display correctly in Internet Explorer 8 and older browsers.
 The commenting system does not work either in these browsers.
 Sorry.

-This is a list of the more mature Open Source projects in which I have/had a major involvement.
+A list of the more mature Open Source projects in which I have or had a major involvement.
 Several other projects are on Github.

 OCMock